-Factoring in Preparation Time to your Tutoring Rates
+Factoring in Preparation Time to your Tutor Jobs Rates

 When we talk about an hourly tutoring rate, we don't really mean an hourly rate.